What you can and cannot do in Sydney right now

 What does the Australian government’s contact tracing app do?

-The technology is based on digital contact tracing, modelled on a similar app used in Singapore.
-Its purpose is to supress the issue of ‘community transmission’ – where infection is spread between people in public.
+Dubbed CovidSafe, the technology is based on digital contact tracing, modelled on a similar app used in Singapore.
+Its purpose is to suppress the issue of ‘community transmission’ – where infection is spread between people in public.
 We’ve answered all your questions about it here.

-To date, 1,755 people diagnosed in NSW are now fully recovered.
-Half of those surveyed were fully recovered within 16 days of the initial onset of symptoms, three-quarters were recovered within three weeks and 96 per cent were well by six weeks.
+Of the 2000 people first diagnosed in Australia, half of those surveyed were fully recovered within 16 days of the initial onset of symptoms, three-quarters were recovered within three weeks and 96 per cent were well by six weeks.
 Read more here.

 Can I leave Sydney?

 All travel deemed non-essential, including holidays and avoidable interstate trips, has been advised against.
-States and territories including Western Australia, South Australia, Tasmania and the Northern Territory have essentially closed their borders, requiring all visitors to seclude themselves for 14 days.
-All overseas travel, with very few exceptions, has been banned.
+All overseas travel, with very few exceptions, has been banned and is not likely to resume until next year.

 How long will this last?